18 Creative Cat Gifs to Celebrate International Cat Day

-The internet would not be complete without cats.
-Cat videos, cat memes, and of course, cat gifs.
+The internet would never have succeeded if not for cats.
+The internet is not complete without cats.
+Cat videos, cat memes, and of course, cat gifs — we need them all.
 So to celebrate #InternationalCatDay, we rounded up some of our favorite artistic gifs involving cats.
 Anyone can film their cat and upload it to YouTube, but these illustrators and designers went the extra mile to actually create these creature cuties.

-And because International Cat Day will come and go, we’ve linked to the websites of each artist so you can take a look at the wide array of talent each of them possess.
+And because International Cat Day will come and go, we’ve linked to the websites of each artist so you can take a look at the wide array of talent each of them possess beyond cat gifs.

 To all of the motion designers out there: Thank you for your cat gifs.